Naharul98/Predator-Prey-Simulation/README.md

   - runLongSimulation() - run simulation for a default of 3000 time step.

 ### Simulator Parameters
-The parameters for the simulator are listed as instance variable of the 'Simulator' class.
+The parameters for the core simulator are listed as instance variable of the 'Simulator' class.
 To amend the parameters, simply amend the instance variable of this class.

+The parameters for the  species in the simulator is located as instance variable of the respective species class.
+For example, parameters for 'Fox' species is located in the instance variable of the 'Fox' class.

 ### Simulator Species Description and Their Properties
 #### Rabbits (color code – Yellow) and Deer (color code – Black):